KevinCurtisDev/tech_job_finder/README.md

 <img src="https://github.com/KevinCurtisDev/tech_job_finder/blob/master/jobfinder/static/images/techjobfinder.png" style="width: 100%; height: auto;">

 ## Summary
 Tech Job Finder is a web application built with the django framework.
 The webApp allows users to securely sign up/in.
-Once signed in the user is taken to a personalised dashboard with records of interactions he/she has had with recruiters about job postings.
-The user is also able to look through job listings, check job details, apply to the recruiter who posted the listng, and offer a donation for use of the service.
+Once signed in the user is taken to a job listings page, where he/she can look through job listings, check job details, apply to the recruiter who posted the listng, and offer a donation for use of the service.

 ## Features
 Custom styled admin area.
 Admin log in.
 Super user view, add, edit, delete operations on jobs and recruiters from the admin area.
 General user login/sign up area.
-Job listing board.
-Individual job detail area - showing associated recruiter.
-Job enquiry area.
-Email notification for recruiters (notifying when an enquiry has been made for a specific job posting).
+The main feature is a job listing board - showing the latest tech jobs on offer. this area also includes search functionality to find specific jobs.
+There is a job enquiry area, allowing users to enquire about a specific job to its associated recruiter.
+Email notification for recruiters (notifying when an enquiry has been made for a specific job posting) is included.
 Donation page using stripe to make a secure payment.
-Responsively designed to work accross multiple sized devices.
+The webapp is responsively designed to work accross multiple sized devices.
 Custom built slide in menu using pure css (checkbox hack).
-Conditionally rendered elements and pages depending on whether a user is logged in or not.
-Pop up success/error notifications offering a better user experience with instant feedback.
+Elements and pages are conditionally rendered  depending on whether a user is logged in or not.
+Pop up success/error notifications offering a better user experience with instant feedback are used throughout the application.
+Pagination is used for displaying a limited number of jobs per page.

 ## User experience
 The user experience for the Tech job finder app has been designed around use cases for the following users: